Te Manawaroa Hapori i te Waipuke

 Our partners help communities become safer and more resilient by:

-- holding workshops to improve flood knowledge
+- holding workshops and events to improve flood knowledge

 - expanding stream restoration efforts

-- supporting stormwater management
+- supporting stormwater management.

 Community partner locations